What Is Data Privacy? Key Principles, Laws & Best Practices

 What are the most common data privacy violations?

-The most common violations include collecting data without a valid legal basis, using data for purposes other than those disclosed at collection, failing to honor data subject rights within required timeframes, failing to have appropriate DPAs with vendors, and transferring personal data internationally without adequate safeguards such as EU Standard Contractual Clauses.
+The most common violations include collecting data without a valid legal basis, using data for purposes other than those disclosed at collection, failing to honor data subject rights within required timeframes, failing to have appropriate DPAs with vendors, and transferring personal data internationally without adequate safeguards.

 Latest posts